Create. Share. Engage.

 Jonathan Murphy:

 Yes, it's two different subject matters.
-So we had different subject matter expert teams developing the actual content and the material for the programmes, but I was overall, sort of the puppeteer, pulling the strings [laughs], making sure everybody stayed on line and putting in all the QA and writing all the QQI documents to have the programmes validated; also then designing how it was going to be delivered, what systems we needed for the delivery of the On the bar management, we have 100, and we have 50 on the programmes.
-The subject matter experts were great at writing the learning outcomes and the indicative content, but they weren't great then when it comes to all the logistics and the other bits, which is where I came in, and I managed all that of the programmes and how that was going to work, the number of healthcare assistant one.
-We have particular problems here in semesters a year and the number of weeks and the number of days they had to come into the classroom, and then how we're going to split the work between face-to-face, the learning management system, and then we come to it, the ePortfolio, how that came into the picture.
-Whereas with the bar manager, it's much easier.
-There's mentors there.
-We developed a micro-credential for workplace Ireland with the healthcare assistant one due to the sector difficulties of being very short on staff, which is a common problem across Europe with healthcare staff.
+So we had different subject matter expert teams developing the actual content and the material for the programmes, but I was overall, sort of the puppeteer, pulling the strings [laughs], making sure everybody stayed on line and putting in all the QA and writing all the QQI documents to have the programmes validated; also then designing how it was going to be delivered, what systems we needed for the delivery of the programmes.
+The subject matter experts were great at writing the learning outcomes and the indicative content, but they weren't great then when it comes to all the logistics and the other bits, which is where I came in, and I managed all that of the programmes and how that was going to work, the number of semesters a year and the number of weeks and the number of days they had to come into the classroom, and then how we're going to split the work between face-to-face, the learning management system, and then we come to it, the ePortfolio, how that came into the picture.
+On the bar management, we have 100, and we have 50 on the healthcare assistant one.
+We have particular problems here in Ireland with the healthcare assistant one due to the sector difficulties of being very short on staff, which is a common problem across Europe with healthcare staff.
 There's a huge shortage of both nurses and healthcare assistants.
 That then leads to difficulty recruiting numbers for that programme.
 If employers are short staffed, they find it then difficult to let people off roster to attend the programme, and also then when you're looking for mentors, we want the mentors to be nurses or social care workers, there's a shortage of those.
-That makes it then difficult for that. mentoring so we could train the people in the bars to be mentors, to give them those mentorship skills because that sector never had it before.
+That makes it then difficult for that.
+Whereas with the bar manager, it's much easier.
+There's mentors there.
+We developed a micro-credential for workplace mentoring so we could train the people in the bars to be mentors, to give them those mentorship skills because that sector never had it before.
 That was one of the things we identified they would need help with.
 But there are mentors available, and there's lots of people who want to train up because once they have that three-year bar manager qualification, they can go anywhere in the world.
 They can go to America, Canada, New Zealand, Australia because they'll be very well qualified to run a bar; that includes all the things like finance, marketing, HR, then obviously all the bar parts, the food and beverage, merchandising, event management, all that kind of thing.
 So they're really well equipped to run the bar at the end of the three years.
 That was the idea that we wanted people at the end to be able to run a bar for somebody or be an efficient bar manager in an organisation or be able to start out on their own.
 There was all the area, too, of introducing the whole social cultural changes going on in Ireland, hooking into your community and trying to work with your community to get events and get involved, looking at how your community around you is changing.
 You know, do you need to introduce international foods because you've got a big international community around you?
 Because in Ireland, things are changing rapidly.
 People need to be looking much broader than just their little business.
-You're no longer staying busy with just pulling pints.
+You're no longer staying busy with just pulling pints[laughs].
 Unless you're in a very tourist area, you might get away with it, but generally you don't.
-You generally have to have the food, you have the coffees, you have to have non alcoholic drinks, because, of course, there's very strict regime here about drinking driving, as it should be.
+You generally have to have the food, you have the coffees, you have to have non alcoholic drinks because, of course, there's very strict regime here about drinking and driving, as it should be.
 So you need to be looking at all those areas of how you can generate business without alcohol, basically (laughs).

 Kristina Hoeppner: